-Fantastically large 16th scale plastic tank, hours of building fun to be had, this is a kit not to be taken for a toy this is a very detailed model offering any keen modelling enthusiast a great project.
+Fantastically large 16th scale plastic tank with hours of building fun to be had.
+This is a very detailed model kit offering any keen modelling enthusiast a great project.

 - Length: 505mm